Nature, Culture, Community - Help to create a food system that is ecologically and economically sustainable while

 In a region like the GTA, where the average commute is 65.5 minutes, it’s no wonder that more people are looking at working from home alternative

 Whilst Toronto is often called the city of neighbourhoods, this is especially true in the former East York borough where south of river too there are many neighbourhoods.

 Mrs. Huzienga is a wonderful local shop in Toronto.
 The staff is knowledgeable, courteous, and you're almost guaranteed to find something you adore.

-Celebrating it's 10th year, Trinity Bellwoods Farmer Market’s mandate is to educate the local community in the food they eat.
+Trinity Bellwoods Farmer Market’s mandate is to educate the local community about the food they eat.